-Sally’s ‘Top Ten Tips’ for involving patients, carers and public in your work
+Sally’s ‘Top Tips’ for involving patients, carers and public in your work

 Start as you mean to go on: open and respectful communication from the start creates a participative environment and purpose.
 In meetings insist on full introductions, name badges (avoid the use of professional titles) and opening exercises if people are meeting for the first time.
-Be very clear about what you want the involvement for; for example feedback and consultation are quite different from ideas and plans generated by partnerships and may require different management.
+Be very clear about the purpose of public involvement; for example feedback and consultation are quite different from ideas and plans generated together by partnerships.

 Think about the practicalities: what are the barriers to people getting involved?
 These could include where you work together (e.g. venue accessibility, suitability and convenience), how you work together (e.g. addressing communication barriers, access to creche) how much resource you have (payment for public involvement, dealing with expenses) and allowing plenty of time in the lead up for information, directions etc.